First-person perspective is kind of like cheese: some people love it, some people hate it, and when it's poorly done, it grates.

-I personally love first-person, and it is my joy to share one simple, quick writing tip that can help your first-person perspective writing shine: cut the filter words.
+I personally love first-person point of view, and it is my joy to share one simple, quick writing tip that can help your first-person perspective writing shine: cut the filter words.

 First of All, What Is Point of View?

 What the heck is a filter word, you ask?
-Before I answer that, let’s tackle some definitions.
+Before I answer that, let's tackle some definitions for point of view.

 “Point of View” (POV) is the writer-ly term for the perspective through which you tell your story.
 It usually breaks down like this:

 This means telling your story as “She did” and “He said,” never “I.” There are three kinds:

 - Third-Person Narrator or Omniscient Narrator POV.
 In this perspective, you—the storyteller—are everywhere and know everything.
 You can be in anyone's life, around any corner.
 A leaf fell in the park, and none of your characters saw it?
 You did, and you can write it down.
 There are no limitations to this viewpoint, though it can be difficult to make it feel personal.